The Show (Doug E. Fresh song)

 "The Show" is a single by Doug E. Fresh & the Get Fresh Crew.
 Described as "a reality show of a Hip Hop performance" the track focuses on a conversation between Doug E. Fresh and MC Ricky D (later known as Slick Rick) as they prepare for a show.
 The song incorporates portions of the melody from the theme song of the animated series Inspector Gadget.
 The original issue of the song featured a line where Slick Rick mockingly sings a verse from the Beatles' "Michelle" (1965), but all subsequent reissues have removed this line since the rights to the song were never secured.

 Originally released as a single, the track was later remixed and included on the 1986 Oh, My God! album.
+It sold a million records and was certified gold by the RIAA in 1986.

 Reception

 "The Show" was named Spin magazine's top rap single of the year, and in Europe (where it received air time on pop music stations such as BBC Radio 1) it broke the record for the best selling rap single of all time.
 The song peaked at No. 7 on the UK Singles Chart in December 1985 and was #8 on Jets top 20 for the same month.

 The record was produced by Dennis Bell & Ollie Cotton for City Slicker Productions.